ShizukaDonaghue/happy-beans/TESTING.md

-# Testing
+# Happy Beans - Testing

 Return to [README](https://github.com/ShizukaDonaghue/happy-beans)

 ## Code Validation

 ### HTML
-All the pages were run through [W3C HTML Validator](https://validator.w3.org/) to check for any issues and syntax errors.
+[W3C HTML Validator](https://validator.w3.org/) was used to validate HTML codes used in the application.
+Each page was checked for any issues and syntax errors.
-Initiallly, there were errors identified due to a missing closing tag and image height values.
+Initiallly, there were errors resulting from a missing closing tag and image height values.
-Once these issues were rectified, all pages passed validation, except for errors related to Summernote and Bootstrap codes.
+Once these issues were rectified, all pages passed validation, except for the errors related to Summernote codes and Bootstrap property.
 Please see below results for each page.

 <details>
   <summary>Home Page - No isses or errors</summary>